Trail Etiquette – How to Share the Trails

 Leave No Trace

 What you take into the trails should not be left on the trails.
-When garbage bins are full do not Tetris stack your garbage, take it home to dispose of.
+When garbage bins are full, do not Tetris stack your garbage; take it home to dispose of.
 Masks should not be disposed of on the trails but placed with proper garbage.